xames3/xa/docs/source/miscellany/guiding-stars.rst

 Shailesh Kewat
 -------------------------------------------------------------------------------

-**Shailesh**, you're a true gentleman and a steadfast pillar of support.
-I still remember our friendship began during a challenging phase in our lives, filled with late nights revising for tests.
-Though the results didn't always reflect our efforts, I gained and scored something far more valuable; a lifelong friend and cherished memories.
+**Shailesh**, you're a true gentleman and, much like :ref:`Mum <sunita-mestry>`, a firm pillar of support.
+I still remember... our friendship began during challenging phases in our lives.
+Though the results didn't always reflect our efforts, I gained and scored something far more
+valuable: a lifelong friend and cherished memories.

 You've stood by me through both triumphs and trials, especially after I lost my :ref:`Charlotte <charlotte-parks>`.
 You encouraged me to return to teaching and ensured I had everything I needed to overcome self-doubt.
 Your wisdom on public speaking and community engagement gave me the courage to build this platform and the confidence I carry today.

 Here's 🍷 to our friendship.